Legal

 10. Changes to This Policy

-We may update this privacy policy from time to time.
+I may update this privacy policy from time to time.
 Any changes will be posted on this page with an updated revision date.
-We recommend checking this page periodically.
+I recommend checking this page periodically.

-For GDPR-specific information including our data processing details and your rights under Article 13/14, see our GDPR Information Notice.
+For GDPR-specific information including my data processing details and your rights under Article 13/14, see my GDPR Information Notice.